 Consistency and Provability Workshop

-The Consistency and Provability workshop will take place on Monday, April 27, in the afternoon at the University of Bern.
-The exact time and location is to be announced.
+The Consistency and Provability workshop will take place on Monday, April 27, in room 302 at the Institute of Computer Science, Neubrückstrasse 10, 3rd floor.

 Schedule